Dennis Coralluzzo

-Dennis A. Coralluzzo Sr. (March 5, 1953 – July 30, 2001) was an American professional wrestling promoter for NWA New Jersey and former president and board member of the National Wrestling Alliance (NWA).
+Dennis A. Coralluzzo Sr. (March 5, 1953 – July 30, 2001) was an American professional wrestling promoter for the New Jersey division of the National Wrestling Alliance (NWA) and former president and board member of the NWA.

-Birthplace
+Early life

-Dennis Coralluzzo was born in National Park, New Jersey.
+Dennis Coralluzzo was raised in National Park, New Jersey.

+Professional wrestling career

 National Wrestling Alliance

 Coralluzzo started as a wrestling promoter in Philadelphia, Pennsylvania, and New Jersey, eventually becoming promoter of NWA New Jersey.
-In 1993, he was later invited to attend a meeting in Texas with Tod Gordon, Jim Crockett Jr., Jim Cornette and an Australian promoter with the intent of resurrecting the National Wrestling Alliance after the World Wrestling Federation's raid on their talent in the 1980s.
+In 1993, he was invited to attend a meeting in Texas with Tod Gordon, Jim Crockett Jr., Jim Cornette and an Australian promoter with the intent of resurrecting the National Wrestling Alliance following the departure from the NWA of World Championship Wrestling (WCW), which had emerged as the last major NWA member promotion following the consolidation of the industry in the wake of the World Wrestling Federation's national expansion in the 1980s.
 During the meeting, Coralluzzo was elected joint-president of the NWA.
 After the agreement, Coralluzzo took a dislike to Gordon's Eastern Championship Wrestling (ECW) for their promotion of hardcore wrestling.
 He would do what he could to limit them including calling fire commissioners on their shows and sending tapes to groups in towns where ECW were going, to show how violent their matches were.
 As a result, Coralluzzo managed to get a number of their events cancelled where in response on one occasion Cactus Jack threatened him over the telephone for "taking money from his family".
 In 1992, Coralluzzo teamed with Mike Doggendorf losing to Jerry Lawler in a handicap match for United States Wrestling Association in Memphis.